-Feeling unsure about venturing out for the first time after weeks of shielding?
-We’ve got you covered with our tips for adjusting to life after shielding.
-We’ll tell you what to expect when you go shopping, how to make sure you have access to priority supermarket delivery slots, what to do if you’re worried about affording food and how to stay as safe as possible whilst making the most of the changes to Government guidance.
+Feeling unsure about venturing out again after months of shielding?
+We’ve got you covered with our tips for adjusting to life after shielding the second time around.
+We’ll tell you about help available if you’re feeling low or anxious, what to do if you’re worried about affording food, where to get information about work, and how to stay as safe as possible whilst making the most of the changes to Government guidance.

-Over 21,000 East Sussex residents were asked to shield at the start of Lockdown in March.
-That’s 17 weeks of not leaving home!
+Just over 40,000 people in East Sussex have been asked to shield over the last few months, many for the second time.
 Over this time many of you will have received support from neighbours, friends and family or other volunteers.
-With the easing of lockdown lots of people are now returning to work which means the support available is changing.
-We know it hasn’t been easy but hopefully this guide to life after shielding will help as you adjust to the changes.
+We know it hasn’t been easy, but hopefully this guide to life after shielding will help as you adjust to the changes.

-- return to work if you cannot work from home – just make sure you speak to your employer to make sure your workplace is COVID-safe.
+- return to work if you can’t work from home – just speak to your employer to make sure your workplace is COVID-safe

 For many, being able to spend time with loved ones again will be a big relief.
-To stay as safe as possible remember to still wash your hands regularly for 20 seconds and avoid touching your face.
-It’s important to still take care to stay 2m apart from those outside your household or support bubble wherever you can or 1m + if this isn’t possible.
+To stay as safe as possible, it’s important to still take care to stay 2metres apart from those outside your household or support bubble wherever you can, or 1 metre plus if this isn’t possible.
+Try to avoid spending time in places where you can’t socially distance and remember to still wash your hands regularly for 20 seconds and avoid touching your face.

-Seventeen weeks is a long time to be away from the world.
-It’s understandable that you might feel unsure about venturing out and curious about what life after shielding will be like.
+It’s understandable that you might feel unsure about venturing out and curious about how things may have changed over the last few months.
 Particularly as the government advice is still to take care to minimise contact with other people outside your support bubble or household.

-All over the country measures have been introduced to keep everyone safe and hopefully prevent a second spike.
+All over the country measures are still in place to keep everyone safe and keep bringing cases down.

 Not ready to go out?